Namibia's ruling SWAPO party set to dominate Friday poll

-WINDHOEK (Reuters) - Namibia’s ruling SWAPO party was expected to extend its near quarter-century rule in elections on Friday as voters and investors in the uranium and diamond-producer look for stability in the face of a global commodities slump.
+WINDHOEK, Nov 27 (Reuters) - Namibia’s ruling SWAPO party was expected to extend its near quarter-century in power in elections on Friday as voters and investors looked for a steady hand to guide the uranium and diamond-producer through a global commodities slump.

-The former liberation movement turned governing party has kept its widespread support at the helm of one of Africa’s healthiest economies - though dissent is growing over persistent poverty, inequality and a housing shortage.
+The former liberation movement turned governing party has won widespread support at the helm of one of Africa’s healthiest economies through its investment in railways and other infrastructure, and provision of free primary education.

-More than 100 protesters chanted slogans calling for land distribution in the capital last week, and the resurgent opposition Democratic Turnhalle Alliance has been attracting more supporters.
+It has faced some dissent in recent years -- more than 100 protesters chanted slogans calling for land distribution in the capital last week -- and a growing challenge from the resurgent opposition Democratic Turnhalle Alliance.

 But analysts say those are unlikely to be enough to threaten SWAPO’s current two-third parliamentary majority in the southern African country.